RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/README.md

 ## File:-8_Dropout Regularization.ipynb
 ### Project:-The task is to train a network to discriminate between sonar signals bounces off a metal cylinder and those bounced off a roughly cylindrical rock
+This project aims to classify sonar signals as either rocks (R) or mines (M) using a neural network model.
+The dataset used for training and testing the model is the Sonar Dataset.

 #### What is Dropout?
 Dropout is a regularization technique that helps prevent overfitting in neural networks.
 It works by randomly setting a fraction of the input units (neurons) to 0 at each update during training time.
 This means that these units are "dropped out" temporarily from the network, and their activations are ignored during that particular update.
 ![1_QrzcQNS2GS7J8wij0H8ANw](https://github.com/RNVALA/Deep-Learning-with-tensorflow-2.0-keras-and-python/assets/112707550/76e7453e-fd54-421b-9828-727bdbc6a94f)